Deedsman/php.script-upload-users/README.md

 # php.script-upload-users
-upload users form xml file to db
+upload users from xml file to db